philippgille/serve/README.md

 - Windows: `.\build.ps1`
 - Linux: `./build.sh`

+> Note: They require Go and UPX to be installed

 ### Packages

 For Scoop and Homebrew no packages need to be built.
 They use "manifests"/"formulae" and the binaries from GitHub Releases.